-Scheme of Assessment Template Academic Year 2022-2023
+Scheme of Assessment Template

+Academic Year 2022-2023

 Each programme of study shall have a Scheme of Assessment for each major stage (eg year) or module, as defined in its Regulations.
-Schemes of Assessment, and changes thereto, are approved by the monitoring
+Schemes of Assessment, and changes thereto, are approved by the monitoring committee responsible for the programme of study.

 Qualification and Programme Title(s) Year(s) of programme

-MSc Genomic Medicine All 1

-PGDip Genomic Medicine

-PGCert Genomic Medicine

-PGCert Genomic Healthcare
+MSc in Sports Cardiology Click here and type

+PGDip in Sports Cardiology

+PGCert in Sports Cardiology